xvdp/pycgal/README.md

 ```
 sudo apt-get install libcgal-dev
 ```
 Current package on ubuntu is cgal (4.7-4).
 This code requires cgal 5.0.
-So this project clones it.
+So this project clones and builds it.
 *TODO include boost and mpfr installation*

-A virtual env or a conda environemnt is recommmended.
-Examples use conda as default environemnt and pip.
+Conda install example
 ```bash
 conda create --name test_evn python # latest python 3 is recommended, but should work with 2.7
 conda activate test_evn